Friday, August 31

 To promote exports, 27 trade representatives will be sent to nine Ukrainian embassies around the world, Stepan Kubiv, Economic Development and Trade Minister, writes on Facebook.
 He did not list the embassies.

 Wizz Air plans to invest $400 million to expand air links with Ukraine and European tourism to Ukraine, Stephen Jones, the discount airline’s executive vice president told reporters in Kyiv on Thursday.
 Next year, Wizz Air plans to increase its seats in and out of Ukraine by 45%, to 2.5 million, to increase flights to 120 a week, to increase its Airbus fleet based at Kyiv Sikorsky to four, and to increase employees in Ukraine to 140.
-Through May, the Budapest-based airline transported 425,000 passengers on its Ukraine routes this year, almost double the number carried during the first five months of 2017.
+Through May, the Budapest-based airline transported 425,000 passengers on its Ukraine routes this year, almost double the number carried during the first five months of 2017.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 By March of 2019, Wizz Air will add three new destinations from Kyiv Sikorsky: Bremen, Germany; Riga, Latvia; and Billund, Denmark, home to Legoland.
 From Lviv, Wizz Air will add Copenhagen and Frankfurt-Hahn.
 From Kharkiv, Wizz Air adds flight this fall to Gdansk, London-Luton, Vienna, and Wroclaw.
 Earlier this summer, Wizz Air started service from Kharkiv with flights to Dortmund and Katowice, Poland.